dagraham/etm-tk/etmTk/help/ITEMTYPES.md

         ^ The !1776!
 Independence Day @s 2010-07-04 @r y &M 7 &m 4

 On July 4, 2013, this would appear as `The 237th Independence Day`.
-Here !1776!` is an example of an *anniversary substitution* - see Help/Dates for details.
+Here !1776!` is an example of an *anniversary substitution* - see Dates for details.

 ## !
 Note